 If banks turn you down for a standard account, you can always apply for a fee-free basic bank account.

-Launched in January 2016, these accounts don’t charge fees, don’t provide overdrafts and won’t charge you if a Direct Debit fails.
+These accounts don’t charge fees or offer overdrafts.
+They also won’t charge you if a Direct Debit fails.

 Or, take a look at our collection of guides, tips and handy links to make sure you get the best deal.